 In most employee tender offers, you’ll be able to sell shares at a price higher than what it costs you to buy, so this puts you at a huge advantage.
 You’ll have the money you need to pay taxes on the sale of your shares, and the ability to exercise more shares than you had before with the leftover cash.

-This eliminates the cost risk of investing in private company stock options.
 Normally, when you invest money in non-liquid stocks that can’t be sold on the stock market, that money essentially disappears until the day the company goes public.
-But since you aren’t using your own money to make this investment, the risk is lower.
+But with the recycling method, you’re using proceeds from your own shares (not your savings), making the process much safer.

 Note: this recycling procedure doesn’t necessarily have to be in a tender offer.
 You can also do it after an IPO, but doing it during a tender offer lets you: